Brazilian-Institute-of-Robotics/doogie_simulator/README.md

 </br>

-## Building from Source
+## · Building from Source

-If you haven't installed [ROS] yet, please check [Ubuntu install of ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+Attention, if you haven't installed [ROS] yet, please check [Ubuntu install of ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 Desktop-Full Install is the recommended one in order to work with this repository.

 **Building:**